SourMesen/Mesen2/README.md

 # Mesen

+FAKE CHANGE - I'm really just trying to report an issue.

 Mesen is a multi-system emulator (NES, SNES, Game Boy, PC Engine, Master System/Game Gear) for Windows, Linux and macOS built in C++ and C#.

 ## Development Builds